fliegwerk/fliegdoc/CONTRIBUTING.md

 The following resources were hand-picked to help you be the most effective contributor you can be:

 - The [Guide to Idiomatic Contributing](https://github.com/jonschlinkert/idiomatic-contributing) is a great place for newcomers to start, but there is also information for experienced contributors there.
-- Take some time to learn basic markdown.
+- Take some time to learn some basic markdown.
 We can't stress this enough.
 Don't start pasting code into GitHub issues before you've taken a moment to review this [markdown cheatsheet](https://gist.github.com/jonschlinkert/5854601)
 - The GitHub guide to [basic markdown](https://help.github.com/articles/markdown-basics/) is another great markdown resource.
 - Learn about [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-And if you want to really go above and beyond, read [mastering markdown](https://guides.github.com/features/mastering-markdown/).
+If you want to really go above and beyond, read [mastering markdown](https://guides.github.com/features/mastering-markdown/).

 At the very least, please try to: